mvmd-org/mvmd-site/docs/namespaces/trust-provenance.md

 ### Digital Signatures

-Digital signatures provide a way to verify the authenticity and integrity of content.
+Digital signatures provide cryptographic verification of content authenticity and integrity, ensuring that assets haven't been tampered with since creation.

 #### Namespace Declaration